 \textbf{Underwater image enhancement}.
-Following the protocol of Reti‑Diff~\cite{he2023reti}, we evaluate our method on \textit{UIEB}~\cite{li2019underwater}.
-As presented in~\cref{table:Underwater}, our method outperforms the second‑best approach, Reti‑Diff, by $3.24\%$ on average.
-Together with the results shown in~\cref{Fig.LOL_backlit_underwater} with superior color correction, these findings demonstrate our effectiveness.
+Following Reti‑Diff~\cite{he2023reti}, we evaluate our method on \textit{UIEB}~\cite{li2019underwater}.
+As shown in~\cref{table:Underwater}, UnfoldLDM surpasses the second‑best approach, Reti‑Diff, by $3.24\%$ on average.
+Together with the results shown in~\cref{Fig.LOL_backlit_underwater} with superior color correction, these findings verify our effectiveness.

 \textbf{Backlit image enhancement}.
-Following CLIP‑LIT \cite{liang2023iterative}, we train and evaluate our model on the \textit{BAID} dataset \cite{lv2022backlitnet}.
-As shown in~\cref{table:backlit}, our method outperforms the second‑best approach, Reti‑Diff, by $5.78\%$ on average.
+Following CLIP‑LIT \cite{liang2023iterative}, we train and evaluate our model on \textit{BAID} \cite{lv2022backlitnet}.
+As shown in~\cref{table:backlit}, our method outperforms the second‑best approach, Reti‑Diff, by $5.78\%$.
 Also, results shown in~\cref{Fig.LOL_backlit_underwater} indicates our superiority in anti-glare of the sun (left image), even surpassing the GT.

 \textbf{Low-light image enhancement}.
 Following Reti-Diff \cite{he2023reti}, we evaluate our method on \textit{LOL‑v1} \cite{wei2018deep}, \textit{LOL‑v2‑real} \cite{yang2021sparse}, and \textit{LOL‑v2‑syn} \cite{yang2021sparse}.
 As shown in \cref{table:low-light}, UnfoldLDM achieves SOTA performance, outperforming the second‑best method (Reti‑Diff) and the third‑best method (CIDNet) by $2.36\%$ and $3.32\%$.
 Visualization presented in~\cref{Fig.LOL_backlit_underwater} also verify our superiority in visual fidelity.